earthly/earthly/docs/earthfile/earthfile.md

 ```
 {% endhint %}

-## COMMAND
+## FUNCTION

 #### Synopsis

-* `COMMAND`
+* `FUNCTION`

 #### Description

-{% hint style='danger' %}
+{% hint style='hint' %}
 #### UDCs have been renamed to Functions

 Functions used to be called UDCs (User Defined Commands).
-Earthly 0.7 still uses `COMMAND` for declaring functions, but the keyword is deprecated and will be replaced by `FUNCTION` in Earthly 0.8.
+Earthly 0.7 uses `COMMAND` instead of `FUNCTION`.
 {% endhint %}

-The command `COMMAND` marks the beginning of a function definition.
+The command `FUNCTION` marks the beginning of a function definition.
 Functions are reusable sets of instructions that can be inserted in targets or other functions.
 In order to reference and execute a function, you may use the command [`DO`](#do).

 Unlike performing a `BUILD +target`, functions inherit the build context and the build environment from the caller.